Efficient Adaptive Federated Optimization: Empirical Evaluation

 \section{Empirical Evaluation}

 In this section, we empirically demonstrate the performance of \name/\nameplus compared with several baselines that are either non-adaptive or adaptive but inefficient.
 We first present our main results by comparing different instantiations of \name with more expensive jointly adaptive baselines and non-jointly adaptive methods in Section~\ref{sec:exp:main}.
 We then investigate the effects of hyperparameters in more detail in Section~\ref{sec:exp:ablation}.
 We repeat every run for $20$ times under different random seeds for statistical significance, and report $95\%$ confidence intervals as shaded error regions in all plots.
+Our experiments are designed to reflect memory- and communication-constrained scenarios, and we thoroughly demonstrate that our algorithms retain strong convergence behavior in such environments.

 \paragraph{Evaluation Setup.} We explore the impact of adaptivity on both text and image datasets, i.e., StackOverflow~\citep{stackoverflow2021}, CIFAR-100~\citep{Krizhevsky2009LearningML}, FEMNIST~\citep{LEAF}, and GLD-23K~\citep{49052}.
 In StackOverflow, each client is a single user posting on the StackOverflow website.
-Due to the sensitive nature of the data in federated networks, we evaluate \name in both private and non-private settings with a logistic regression model.
-For images, we finetune vision transformers (ViT-S~\cite{sharir2021image}) pretrained on the ImageNet-21K dataset~\citep{ImageNet21K} on the GLD-23K subset of the Google Landmarks dataset~\citep{49052}, which represents a domain shift onto natural user-split pictorial data.
+For images, we explore vision transformer models (ViT-S~\citep{ViT}) which are pretrained on ImageNet-21K~\citep{ImageNet21K}, and finetune them the Google Landmarks dataset~\citep{49052}.
+This represents a domain shift onto natural user-split pictorial data.
 We use the same model on the CIFAR-100 dataset~\citep{Krizhevsky2009LearningML}, where we partition the data using LDA~\citep{blei2003latent} with $\alpha = 0.001$, a non-IID statistical topic modeling algorithm.
 To assess the performance of all algorithms in an additional realistic heterogeneous federated learning scenario, we further utilize FEMNIST~\citep{LEAF} where each client is an individual writer.
 This setup evaluates federated learning algorithms under non-IID conditions, highlighting challenges such as personalization and robustness to client heterogeneity.
 Details for federated dataset statistics, learning tasks, and hyperparameter tuning are provided in Appendix~\ref{hp}.